Fra1197/IBS-ER-EMR2025-Additional-Contents/README.md

 # IBS-ER-EMR2025-Additional-Contents
-This page contains supplementary material for the poster presented by Francesca at the Joint Conference of the Italian and Eastern Mediterranean Regions of the International Biometric Society (IBS-IR-EMR2025).
+This page contains supplementary material for the poster presented by Calanca F. at the Joint Conference of the Italian and Eastern Mediterranean Regions of the International Biometric Society (IBS-IR-EMR2025).

 <img width="2384" height="1683" alt="PosterIBS-IR-EMR2025_Calanca" src="https://github.com/user-attachments/assets/49a349ff-0fa5-4472-b260-f35d7f77f390" />